-On the input meters the LFE channel is always displayed as LFE as the last channel to.
+On the input meters the LFE channel is always displayed as LFE as the last channel to the right.
+On the outputs meters the subwoofers are always displayed as S1, S2 etc...

 A digital signal cannot technically exceed 0 dBFS.
-Therefore the red tag on top of each.
+Therefore the red tag on top of each input channel only let you know when the maximum level of 0dBFS is reached and does not necessarily indicate distortion or clipping.